seanreed1111/sql-recipes/recipes.md

 | Starry Night |
 | The Rocks |
 +--------------+
-A more general way to exclude the reference value without naming it literally is to specify that you don’t want output rows to have the same title as the reference, whatever that title happens to be:
+A more general way to exclude the reference value without naMINg it literally is to specify that you don’t want output rows to have the same title as the reference, whatever that title happens to be:
 SELECT p2.title
 FROM painting AS p1 INNER JOIN painting AS p2
 ON p1.a_id = p2.a_id